metamn/react/content/blog/on-design-systems-2/index.md

 Each layer is independent, self-contained, and acts as a single source of truth for its own domain.

-Each layer builds on the previous layer &mdash; without the ability to modify it.
+Each layer builds on the previous layer &mdash; but can't modify it.

 For example, tokens &mdash; the base layer &mdash; are atomic, and their single responsibility is to describe style via pure data.

 Components build on tokens, but they don't interfere with tokens.
 They use tokens for styling, but they can't add new, custom styles.
-If a new style element is required &mdash; first it is added to the tokens, then the component becomes able to use it.
+A new style element goes first into tokens, then the component becomes able to use it.

 This separation of concerns, augmented with strong human discipline, makes consistency and scalability achievable across hundreds of tokens, components, sites and apps.